photoprism/photoprism-docs/docs/getting-started/docker-compose.md

 !!! info "Complete Rescan"
     `docker compose exec photoprism photoprism index -f` rescans all originals, including already indexed and unchanged files.
     This may be necessary after major upgrades and after migrations of the database schema, especially if search results are missing or incorrect.
-Note you can also start a [rescan from the user interface](../user-guide/library/originals.md) by navigating to *Library* > *Index*, checking "Full Rescan" and then clicking "Start".
+Note you can also start a [rescan from the user interface](../user-guide/library/originals.md) by navigating to *Library* > *Index*, checking "Complete Rescan" and then clicking "Start".

 *[home directory]: \user\username on Windows, /Users/username on macOS, and /root or /home/username on Linux *[host]: Computer, Cloud Server, or VM that runs PhotoPrism